Duality-os/Duality-os.github.io/_duality/Duality.md

     <div class="section-content">
       <p>Humanity doesnt know how the brain works — and thus can't cure, enhance, or imitate it.</p>

-      <p>We aim to solve this by creating whole brain uploads.
-Beginning by simulating small organisms we aim to enable in silico drug development, brain disease treatment, and production of the first "Uploaded Intelligence".</p>
+      <p>We are workign on solving this by creating whole brain simulations.
+Beginning by uploading small organisms we aim to enable in silico drug development, brain disease treatment, and production of the first "Uploaded Intelligence".</p>
     </div>
   </div>
 </div>